A PR rep's on-site experience with the Flight 965 disaster in Colombia 30 years ago.

 Jennifer Hudson:

-And I think I think of it that way because as I said, while I was on the ground there, it wasn't the first crash I had experienced.
-It allows me to have this level of calm and focus in the situation that I think is very beneficial.
+And I think I think of it that way because it allows me to have this level of calm and focus in the situation that I think is very beneficial.
 Now, I might have a nervous breakdown and freak out afterwards, but when I'm in the moment, I am dealing with the issue.

 Dusty Weis:

-Until the next time, folks.
-Thanks for listening.
+And until the next time folks, thanks for listening.
 I'm Dusty Weis.